Aadikulshreshth/-Flexi-Course-Java-Programs/README.md

 New programs may be added over time as part of continued lab work and practice.

+## How to Run a Program

+Compile:
+javac FileName.java

+Run:
+java FileName

 ## Purpose

 The aim of this repository is to build a strong foundation in Java programming by implementing small console-based applications and practicing object-oriented design principles.

+---

 *This repository will be updated as more Java programs are completed.*